-In regard to point (c) of the second subparagraph, a review of barriers to the increase of cross-border capacity of the network arising from different approval procedures or practices may be annexed to the \boxtimes Union \boxtimes -Community-wide network development plan.
+In regard to point (c) of the second subparagraph, a review of barriers to the increase of crossborder capacity of the network arising from different approval procedures or practices may be annexed to the \boxtimes Union \bigotimes -Community-wide network development plan.

-112. The Agency shall provide an opinion on the national ten-year network development plans to assess their consistency with the \boxtimes Union \boxtimes -Community-wide network development plan.
-If the Agency identifies inconsistencies between a national ten-year network development plan and the \boxtimes Union \boxtimes -Community-wide network development plan, it shall recommend amending the national ten-year network development plan or the \boxtimes Union \boxtimes -Community-wide network development plan as appropriate.
-If such national ten-year network development plan is elaborated in accordance with Article 5122 of [recast of Directive 2009/72/EC as proposed by COM(2016) 864/2] Directive 2009/72/EC, the Agency shall recommend that the competent national regulatory authority amend the national ten-year network development plan in accordance with Article $\underline{5122}(7)$ of that Directive and inform the Commission thereof.
+H2.
+The Agency shall provide an opinion on the national ten-year network development plans to assess their consistency with the \boxtimes Union \bigotimes Community-wide network development plan.
+If the Agency identifies inconsistencies between a national ten-year network development plan and the \boxtimes Union \bigotimes Community-wide network development plan, it shall recommend amending the national ten-year network development plan or the \boxtimes Union \bigotimes Community-wide network development plan or the \boxtimes Union \bigotimes Community-wide network development plan or the national ten-year network development plan is elaborated in accordance with Article 5122 of [recast of Directive 2009/72/EC as proposed by COM(2016) 864/2]Directive 2009/72/EC, the Agency shall recommend that the competent national regulatory authority amend the national ten-year network development plan in accordance with Article 5122(7) of that Directive and inform the Commission thereof.